-The Forward Control Jeep, introduced that month, was a symbol of the resurgence of the Willys division, now turning a healthy profit after several years in the red.
-This profit was largely the result of concentrating on building Jeeps rather than passenger cars, and successfully selling the Jeeps not just in North America, but around the world.
-(See "Pulling Willys Off the Rocks," Business Week, 15 December 1956, pp.111-112.)
+The Forward Control Jeep, introduced that month as a 1957 model, was a symbol of the resurgence of the Willys division, now turning a healthy profit after several years in the red.
+This profit was largely the result of concentrating on building Jeeps rather than passenger cars, and successfully selling the Jeeps not just in North America, but around the world (see What Henry Kaiser Gave Up to Make Jeeps.)
 And now the company apparently felt the time was right for the next generation of four-wheel-drive vehicles.

 The Forward Control design was the latest vision from Brooks Stevens, who was probably the foremost industrial designer of the era, and had previously worked for Willys on the design of the Jeep station wagon and the 1948 Jeepster.
 Also in his portfolio were the 1939 Steam-O-Matic iron, the Miller High Life beer logo, the 1948 Harley-Davidson motorcycle, the Excalibur automobile, the Lawn-Boy lawnmower, and the 1956 Evinrude Lark Runabout motorboat.

-What was perhaps most impressive about Stevens' vision of the Jeep of the future, is that the first version was built on an almost off-the-shelf CJ-5 chassis and drive train, allowing it to be developed quickly and cheaply.
-(He used the same approach for his 1958 Oscar-Mayer Wienermobile.)
-By 1957 the axles of the short FC-150 were widened for better stability, and it was joined by the longer FC-170, but the changes were minimal.
+What was perhaps most impressive about Stevens' cab-over-engine vision of the Jeep of the future, is that the first version was built on an almost off-the-shelf CJ-5 chassis with the F-head Hurricane drive train, allowing it to be developed quickly and cheaply.

-See a larger copy of this photo (70K JPEG) by Jolly Goodfellow, of an FC-170 wrecker in Winnipeg, Manitoba, Canada.
+This photo by Jolly Goodfellow, shows an FC-170 wrecker in Winnipeg, Manitoba.
 See also a front view photo (70K JPEG).

 Rock 'n' roll was here to stay, selling many millions of records by the time the Beatles cemented it into the mainstream and it became just "rock" in 1965.
 But although the Forward Control Jeeps were built until 1965, total production in nine years was not much more than 30,000 units according to Jim Allen in the Illustrated Buyer's Guide: Jeep.

 Maybe the Forward Control design was in fact ahead of its time: the Big Three automakers were all trying cab-forward pickups and vans by the time Kaiser dropped the FC's in 1965.
 But maybe it would never have been right for the North American market, which has always preferred styling based on power and speed, to styling based on efficiency.
 The FC looked more like a European vehicle, and some years later EBRO in Spain built a successful series of Jeep cab-forward trucks (125k JPEG) not unlike the Forward Controls.
-Until about 2000, Mahindra & Mahindra in India continued to build vehicles reminiscent of the FC, such as the FJ460DP four-wheel-drive minibus (16K JPEG).
+Until about 2000, Mahindra & Mahindra in India continued to build vehicles reminiscent of the FC -- see Mahindra's 1972 Jeeps on CJ3B.info.

-This illustration of the 1957 Jeep lineup comes from "Form CS 5-57", the brochure seen at the top of this page.
+This illustration of the 1957 Jeep lineup comes from the FC-170 brochure seen above.
 See also a full-size version of this illustration (100K JPEG).

-Thanks to Steve Chabot for the brochure, and Bill Brennan, Jolly Goodfellow and Buck Toenges for photos.
+Thanks to Steve Chabot and to the Z. Taylor Vinson Transportation Collection for the brochures, and Bill Brennan, Jolly Goodfellow and Buck Toenges for photos.
 Archival photos from the Jeep House collection. -- Derek Redmond

 Return to Siblings of the CJ-3B on CJ3B.info.